ahorsedesignedbyacommittee/NumberCrunching/README.md

 ## 2x2gamesolver.c

-The same basic idea as 2x2gamesolver.py above, but in C, and with a text-based interface (adorned by a little ASCII art) in lieu of the fancy GUI.
+The same basic idea as 2x2gamesolver.py above, but in C, and with a text-based interface in lieu of the fancy GUI.
 This is still work in progress, the code isn't finished yet.

 Version 0.2, October 2021